How do I fix illegal operations?

 - How to set the resolution or change the resolution/adapter in Windows 3.x.

-If, after attempting to adjust the video settings, you still encounter the same issue, verify the computer is utilizing the latest video card drivers by visiting our computer video drivers section.
+If after adjusting the video settings you still encounter the same issue, verify the computer is utilizing the latest video card drivers by visiting our computer video drivers section.

-Because computer viruses are loaded into memory and can change the data of program files when infecting a computer, ensure that a virus protection utility is installed on the computer and that you have the latest Virus Definition.
+Because computer viruses and other malware is loaded into memory and can change the data of program files when infecting a computer, make sure an anti-virus protection utility is installed on the computer and that it is up-to-date.

-If added hardware has recently been added to the computer, it is recommended that you temporarily remove that added hardware and the software associated with it to ensure it is not causing your issues.
+If added hardware has recently been added to the computer, temporarily remove that added hardware and the software associated with it to make sure it is not causing the problems.

 Corruption or problem within Windows

 Because Windows controls the memory operations as well as the file structure and association, it is possible for Windows or files associated with Windows to become corrupted, causing Illegal Operations or other errors.
-It is recommended you reinstall Windows if you are experiencing Illegal Operations in Windows or more than one program trying to be run on the computer.
+If you've tried all the above suggestions we suggest trying to reinstall Windows.

 Bad Memory, invalid bits or physically bad memory